gcchri/grlib-asistmmu-aes/README.md

-This is the customized grlib use for the project ASIST AES.
+This is the customized grlib used for the project ASIST AES.

 *Refer to https://www.gaisler.com/index.php/products/processors/leon3
 for the documentation regarding synthesizing Leon3 processor.